What do office facility management teams and facilities managers have to do with workplace design?

 Design plays an essential role in the office of any company.
 It influences employee happiness and productivity, office and building efficiency, and more.

-Facilities managers are in a unique position to make strategic design decisions that lead to a better workplace.
+Office facility management teams and facilities managers are in a unique position to make strategic design decisions that lead to a better workplace.
 Gone are the days where facilities managers are only monitoring building operations.
 Today, they’re actively looking for ways to improve companies as a whole, from the physical building to what’s powering it.

 Photo Credits: Free-Photos, Pexels, Craig Adderley, Start-up Stock Photos, Pixabay, energepic, rawpixel